We’re sorry if you think you've been charged multiple times. Nobody likes unexpected surprises on their bank statements.

 If the charges occurred on different dates

-This means you likely have more than one Spotify account.
+You may have more than one Spotify account.

 Check with your friends/family to see if anyone you know subscribed with your payment details.